wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> {lang="text",linenos=off}
 I>     $ python manage.py sqlmigrate rango 0001
 I>
 I> In this example, `rango` is the name of your app, and `0001` is the migration you wish to view the SQL code for.
-Doing this allows you to get a better understanding of what exactly is going on underneath the hood, and what tables are created.
+Doing this allows you to get a better understanding of what exactly is going on at the database layer, such as what tables are created.
 You may find for complex database schemas including a many-to-many relationship that additional tables are created for you.

 After you have created migrations for your app, you need to commit them to the database.
 Do so by once again issuing the `migrate` command.